chainguard-dev/edu/content/open-source/wolfi/wolfi-with-dockerfiles.md

 def main():
-    '''Take in PNG and output as ANSI to temrinal''' output = climage.convert('inky.png', is_unicode=True)
+    '''Take in PNG and output as ANSI to terminal''' output = climage.convert('inky.png', is_unicode=True)
     print(output)